-1. Introduction & Background5
+1. Introduction & Background4

 1.1 Summary 1.2 Background 1.3 Review 1.4 Scope

-2. Covert Surveillance Procedure7
+2. Covert Surveillance Procedure5

-2.1 Definition of Surveillance 2.2 Confidential Material
+2.1 Definition of Surveillance2.2 Overt surveillance2.3 Covert surveillance2.2 Confidential Material

 3. Directed and Intrusive Surveillance7

 3.1 Directed Surveillance 3.2 Intrusive Surveillance

-4. Identifying Directed Surveillance9
+4. Identifying Directed Surveillance8

-4.1 Is the surveillance covert?
-4.2 Is the surveillance for the purposes of a specific investigation or a specific operation?
-4.3 Is the surveillance in such a manner that is likely to result in the obtaining of private information about a person?
-4.4 Is the surveillance otherwise than by way of an immediate response to events or circumstances where it is not reasonable practicable to get authorisation?
+4.1 Is the surveillance covert?4.2 Is the surveillance for the purposes of a specific investigation or a specific operation?4.3 Is the surveillance in such a manner that is likely to result in the obtaining of private information about a person?4.4 Is the surveillance otherwise than by way of an immediate response to events or circumstances where it is not reasonable practicable to get authorisation?

-5. Covert Human Intelligence Sources10
+5. Covert Human Intelligence Sources

-5.1 Definition

-6. Communications Data 11

-6.1 Definition
+6. Internet and Social Media11

+7. Communications Data13

-7. Authorisation Procedure11
+8. Authorisation Procedure14

-7.1 General
+8.1 General

-7.2 Who can give Provisional Authorisations?
+8.2 Who can give Provisional Authorisations?

-7.3 Grounds for Authorisation - the 'necessary &amp; proportionate' test 7.4 Judicial Approval of Provisional Authorisations and Renewals 7.5 Urgency 7.6 Standard Forms

-8. Activities by other Public Authorities Contractors and Partners 15
+8.3 Grounds for Authorisation - the 'necessary &amp; proportionate' test 8.4 Judicial Approval of Provisional Authorisations and Renewals 8.5 Urgency 8.6 Standard Forms 9.
+Activities by other Public Authorities Contractors and Partners17 10.
+Joint Investigations18 11.
+Duration, Renewals and Cancellation of Authorisations 11.1 Duration11.2 Reviews11.3 Renewals11.4 Cancellations 12.
+Records 20 12.1 Central record of all Authorisations12.2 Records maintained in the department12.3 Other Record of Covert Human Intelligence Sources 13.
+Safeguards for retention, review and destruction of material obtained through covert powers23 14.
+Consequences of Ignoring RIPA24 15.
+Scrutiny of Investigatory bodies24 Appendices 1.
+List of Authorising Officers

-9. Joint Investigations16

-10. Duration, Renewals and Cancellation of Authorisations

-10.1 Duration 10.2 Reviews 10.3 Renewals 10.4 Cancellations

-11. Records 18

-11.1 Central record of all Authorisations 11.2 Records maintained in the department 11.3 Other Record of Covert Human Intelligence Sources

-12. Retention and Destruction21

-13. Consequences of Ignoring RIPA21

-14. Scrutiny of Investigatory bodies21

-Appendices 23

-1. List of Authorising Officers

-2. RIPA flowchart 1 : Directed Surveillance
+- 2. RIPA flowchart 1: Directed Surveillance

-3. RIPA flowchart 2 : CHIS
+- 3. RIPA flowchart 2: CHIS

-4. Directed Surveillance Forms:

-a.
-Directed Surveillance Authorisation b.
-Directed Surveillance Review c.
-Directed Surveillance Renewal

-d.
-Directed Surveillance Cancellation
+- 4. RIPA forms